 Soiree - Soiree is the biggest concert event of the year for the Music Department.
 The concert provides an opportunity for the community to enjoy a representative sample of all the school’s various music groups and soloists.

 ChCh Big Band Festival (Jazz) - A fun weekend of Jazz in the CBD, held annually at Labour Weekend.

 Voices - Combined Ch.Ch choirs gather for workshops, combined singing and a concert.

 Jazz Quest (ARA Regional Competition) - Jazz competition organised by ARA Institute of Canterbury.
 Both our Jazz Band & Jazz Combos regularly receive Gold placing in this annual competition.

 Southern Jam (South Island Regional) - South Island Jazz competition held annually in Blenheim.
-This is a five day celebration of Jazz with groups from all over the South Island attending.
+This is a five-day celebration of Jazz with groups from all over the South Island attending.
 Students perform in local cafes, schools and clubs.
 It is also a competition with a Gala Concert held at the ASB Theatre Marlborough.
 PHS regularly receive Gold placings in this event.

 Big Bang Percussion Competition (Regional) - This is an annual competition held in Christchurch for percussion ensembles.

 Chamber Music Competition (Regional and National) - This is the premier chamber music event of the year and is highly competitive.
-In 2015 two of our students made it to the finals, held in the Wellington Town Hall as part of the combined Quartet ‘Papricca’ which featured two students form Riccarton High School.
+In 2015 two of our students made it to the finals, held in the Wellington Town Hall as part of the combined Quartet ‘Papricca’ which featured two students from Riccarton High School.
 This Saxophone Quartet won the People's Choice Award.